TomTilly/basic-site-starter-template/README.md

 # Basic NPM scripts starter template

-Starter template for building simple static sites.
+Starter template for building simple static sites with npm scripts.
 Requires Node and NPM (or yarn).

 Utilizes the following:
 <!-- - Autoprefixer -->